Ruslanmsv/Ruslanmsv/README.md

 ### 🏢 Professional Background

-Over the past 7+ years, I've gained valuable experience as a Project and Product Manager.
+Over the past 7+ years, I've worked as a Project and Product Manager.
 Most recently, I spent four years at Yandex Maps as a Product Manager, building user-facing products for web and mobile platforms.
+You can check my accomplishments at Yandex on my [LinkedIn](https://linkedin.com/in/ruslanmsv/) profile.

 ### 🎓 Recent Learning & Development
 I've recently spent a year enhancing my web development knowledge and expanding my technical skill set.
+I assess my web development skills between Junior(++) and Middle level.

 I've completed projects from [frontendmentor.io](https://frontendmentor.io/) to build my portfolio, which you can explore in my pinned repositories.
+I'm eager to work on more meaningful projects and continue growing as a developer.

 ### 📬 Get in Touch
 I'd love to connect and explore opportunities to work together!
 Feel free to reach out to me via: